 Saudi Aramco Yanbu Refinery, Saudi Arabia

-Saudi Aramco, a Saudi Arabia-based international petroleum company, announced plans to construct a 400,000bpd full-conversion refinery at Yanbu in 2006.
+Saudi Aramco, a Saudi Arabia-based international petroleum company, constructed a 400,000bpd full-conversion refinery at Yanbu in 2016.
 Yanbu is an important Red Sea port in the Al Madinah province of Saudi Arabia.

-The refinery is estimated to cost $12bn and is spread over an area of 5.2 million square metres.
-It is scheduled to begin operations in the third quarter of 2014 and will be Saudi Aramco's second refinery in Yanbu.
+The refinery is estimated to cost $12bn and is spread over 5.2 million square metres.
+It was opened in January 2016 and is the Saudi Aramco's second refinery in Yanbu.

-Saudi Aramco is building another refinery in Jubail in partnership with Total.
-The Yanbu and Jubail refineries are expected to be completed in time to process crude oil from the Manifa offshore field, which has a capacity of 500,000bpd.
-The field will be operational in 2013.
+Saudi Aramco built another refinery in Jubail in partnership with Total in June 2014.
+The Yanbu and Jubail refineries process crude oil from the Manifa offshore field, which has a capacity of 500,000bpd.
+The field became operational in June 2014.

 Yanbu boost to Saudi refining capacity

-The Yanbu refinery will produce high-quality, ultra-low sulphur-refined products that satisfy existing and future US and European product specifications.
-As well as expanding Saudi Arabia's refining capacity, the project will provide refined products to domestic and international markets.
-The project is expected to attract foreign investment, expand Saudi Arabia's economy and create more job avenues for Saudis.
+The Yanbu refinery produces high-quality, ultra-low sulphur-refined products that satisfy existing and future US and European product specifications.
+As well as expanding Saudi Arabia's refining capacity, the project provides refined products to domestic and international markets.
+The project attracts foreign investment, expand Saudi Arabia's economy and create more job avenues for Saudis.

 The Yanbu refinery is one of four refineries that Aramco plans to build in the near future.
-The refineries are expected to bolster the country's domestic refining capacity from 2.1 million bpd to 3.8 million bpd.
+The refineries are expected to bolster the country's domestic refining capacity from 2.1 million barrels per day to 3.8 million barrels per day.
 Heavy crude oil is not a feasible option for most importing nations because it is difficult to transport and expensive to refine.

-The production of heavy crude oil is expected to increase as oil-producing fields in Saudi Arabia start to age.
+The production of heavy crude oil increases as oil-producing fields in Saudi Arabia start to age.
 Saudi Arabia is, therefore, focusing on improving its refining capacities to ensure flexibility of its export prices.

 Yanbu refinery project background